stonepros/stone/doc/releases/luminous.rst

     For more details see :doc:`/rados/operations/user-management`
     in the documentation.

-- *CephFS*:
+- *StoneFS*:

   * *Multiple active MDS daemons* is now considered stable.
-The number of active MDS servers may be adjusted up or down on an active CephFS file system.
+The number of active MDS servers may be adjusted up or down on an active StoneFS file system.
-  * CephFS *directory fragmentation* is now stable and enabled by default on new filesystems.
+  * StoneFS *directory fragmentation* is now stable and enabled by default on new filesystems.
 To enable it on existing filesystems use "ceph fs set <fs_name> allow_dirfrags".
 Large or very busy directories are sharded and (potentially) distributed across